briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 p-value of a sample, with the null hypothesis that the true mean is equal to zero, by resampling our data over and over again and counting the number of times we observe a mean less than or equal to zero.
-This technique is called bootstraping and sometimes more generally resampling.
+This technique is called bootstrapping and sometimes more generally resampling.

 ![New Fake Distribution](https://github.com/briandconnelly/BEACONToolkit/raw/master/analysis/doc/figures/fake_hist.png)

 	cold_effects = rnorm(50, mean=1.0, sd=5)

-Let's say this is the measured effect of cold temperature on bodyweight in some other species of fish.
+Let's say this is the measured effect of cold temperature on body weight in some other species of fish.
 We want to know if there is really a trend of colder temperatures and heavier fish.
 We can think about testing this by asking how often we would see as extreme a mean if the true mean was zero.
 This would